harshmittal1750/somnia-hackathon-game/README.md

 ## 🎮 Game Overview

-Somnia Space Defender is a modern take on classic space shooter games like "Chicken Invaders".
+Space Defender is a modern take on classic space shooter games like "Chicken Invaders".
 Battle through 10 increasingly difficult levels, collect power-ups, and compete on the global leaderboard powered by Somnia blockchain.

 ### ✨ Key Features